py0xc3/PoliticalScienceAndGames/roles-of-state-and-non-state-institutions-in-socio-technical-security-provision-in-anarchy/README.md

 These pages contain everything that is still relevant.
 For more, see the follow-up paper [Linux is Law](https://github.com/py0xc3/PoliticalScienceAndGames/tree/master/linux-is-law)

+## Correction
+I just saw that on page 60, I refer to Linus Torvald's GitHub repository as the mainline repository in terms of the place where the community has its consent to pull from and push to mainline kernel commits.
+I do not know how I ended up with this, but this is wrong: it is not his github repo but his kernel.org repo.
+This is formally and informally a fact and can be verified by checking the Kernel Docs.
+What is documented there equals to what the community practices.

 ## License
 This repository and its content is published under the [Creative Commons Attribution Share Alike 4.0 International license](https://github.com/py0xc3/PoliticalScienceAndGames/blob/master/LICENSE.md).